Andrey Gaydulyan: Biography

-Gaydulyan was born April 12, 1984 in Chisinau.
+Gaydulyan was born 12 April 1984 in Chișinău.
+His father Sergey Ivanovich Gaydulyan was a retired colonel of the Ministry of Internal Affairs while his mother was a teacher.
+His grandfather Ivan Vasilyevich Gaydulyan was a naval officer who was a participant in the Battle of Sevastopol.

 He began to get involved in theater at school.
 He engaged in a theatrical circle at the Honored Artist of Moldova Sergey Tiranin, actor of the State Russian Drama Theater named after Chekhov.

 In 2002, he entered the acting department of the Institute of Contemporary Art, from which he graduated in 2006.
 After graduation, while playing in the theater Glas, he began acting in small roles.